Zamiell/isaac-achievement-randomizer/docs/about.md

 ### Paths (10)

-- The following things start off locked and are inaccessible:
+The following things start off locked and are inaccessible:

 - The Polaroid + The Chest
 - The Negative + The Dark Room
 - Key Piece 1 + Key Piece 2 + Mega Satan
 - Boss Rush
 - Blue Womb
 - The Void
 - Repentance floors
 - The Ascent
 - Greed Mode
 - Black Markets

-- Isaac is guaranteed to unlock both The Chest & Dark Room from one of his easier objectives.
-- The rest can be randomly unlocked from any objective.
+Isaac is guaranteed to unlock both The Chest & Dark Room from one of his easier objectives.
+The rest can be randomly unlocked from any objective.

 ### Alternate Floors (11)

-- The following alternate floors start out locked:
+The following alternate floors start out locked:

 - Cellar
 - Burning Basement
 - Catacombs
 - Flooded Caves
 - Necropolis
 - Dank Depths
 - Utero
 - Scarred Womb
 - Dross
 - Ashpit
 - Gehenna

+### Room Types (5)

+The following room types start out locked:

+- Arcade (#9) (unlocks before first slot machine)
+- Curse Room (#10) (unlocks before first Curse Room collectible)
+- Library Room (#12) (unlocks before first book collectible)
+- Sacrifice Room (#13) (unlocks before first Angel Room collectible)
+- Planetarium (#24) (unlocks before first Planetarium collectible)

-### Challenges (45)
+### Challenges (44)

-All challenges start off locked.
-(Except for "DELETE THIS", which is not included in the mod.)
+All challenges start off locked, with the following exceptions:

+- DELETE THIS (#45) (since TMTRAINER is banned)

-### Collectibles (697)
+### Collectibles (694)

 Every collectible in the game is locked, with the following exceptions: